- Attraction Seating

 Ride may be scary for some youngsters!

-At this time, no walk-around characters will be at the attraction.
+At this time, no walk-around characters are in the vicinity.

 Serka Zong Bazaar - Expedition Everest Gift Shop